below/HelloSilicon/README.md

 If you are reading this, I assume you know that the macOS Terminal can be found in _Applications → Utilities → Terminal.app_.
 But if you didn't I feel honored to tell you and I wish you lots of fun on this journey!
 Don't be afraid to ask questions.

 The default Calculator.app on macOS has a "Programmer Mode", too.
-You enable it with _View → Programmer_ or the ⌘3 shortcut.
+You enable it with _View → Programmer_ (⌘3).

 ### Listing 1-1